n8n-io/n8n-docs/docs/reference/user-management.md

 * We recommend that owners create a member-level account for themselves.
 Owners can see all workflows, but there is no way to see who created a particular workflow, so there is a risk of overriding other people's work if you build and edit workflows as an owner.
 * Users must be careful not to edit the same workflow simultaneously.
 It is possible to do it, but the users will overwrite each other's changes.
+* To move workflows between accounts, export the workflow as JSON, then import it to the new account.
+Note that this action loses the workflow history.
 * Webhook paths must be unique across the entire instance.
 This means each webhook path must be unique for all workflows and all users.
 By default, n8n generates a long random value for the webhook path, but users can edit this to their own custom path.
 If two users set the same path value:
     * The path works for the first workflow that is run or activated.
     * Other workflows will error if they try to run with the same path.